 Look at the ads.
 This is especially important for travel magazines.
-Travel magazines sell advertising to destinations they’re writing about in the articles.
+Travel magazines sell advertising to destinations mentioned in their articles.
 Often you’ll read an article and see an ad about that place somewhere within the magazine.
 If there’s an ad about a destination that doesn’t have a story, it may be an opportunity to pitch a story about that place.

 Once you’ve determined that a magazine is a good fit for your story idea, go to the writer’s guidelines.

 The writer's guidelines will tell you what rate the magazine pays its writers.
 You want to know before you pitch your article.
-Then glance at the guidelines to get an idea of what the editor wants.
+Then glance at the guidelines to get an idea of what sort of content editor wants.

 If the guidelines say the maximum length for feature articles is 1500 words, then pitch a 1500 word article.
-You don't need to do a careful study of the guidelines at this point.
-It's a waste of your time.
+You don't need to do a in-depth study of the guidelines at this point.
+Spending too much time on the guidelines before you sell your story idea can be a waste of time.

-When the editor says "I'll buy your story" - that's the time to make sure you understand exactly what the editor wants, either through the writer's guidelines or through email correspondence with the editor.
+When the editor says "I'll buy your story" - that's the time to make sure you understand exactly what the editor wants.
+Usually you'll correspond with the editor for the final details.

-Now that you have a list of your “targets”, it’s time to create and send out your query letters.
+Once you have a list of your target magazines, it’s time to create and send out your query letters.